ori-orion/orion_task_level_planning/state_machines/StateMachineOverview.md

 - Waiting for a hotword (`WaitForHotwordState`).
 - Asking from a selection of questions (`AskFromSelection` and `ReportBackToOperator`).
     - See documentation within `speech_states.py`
-- Saying a phrase with userdata fields added automatically.
+- Saying a phrase with userdata fields added automatically (`SayArbitraryPhrase`).
     - This is extremely useful.
 There is an example of this within `orion_task_level_planning/state_machines/src/state_machines/robocup_2023_hypothesis/put_away_the_groceries.py`.
 Within this file, search for the state `TellOperatorClassCategory`.

 6 states